tomasnorre/crawler/Documentation/ExecutingTheQueue/BuildingAndExecutingQueueRightAway(fromCli)/Index.rst

 ::

-   [pathToYourTYPO3Installation-composer-bin-dir]/typo3 crawler:buildqueue 6 default --depth 2
+   [pathToYourTYPO3Installation-composer-bin-dir]/typo3 crawler:buildQueue 6 default --depth 2

 And this is the output: